 WTO and Investment Law

 This course covers the basics of international trade and investment law, which are of vital importance for a business lawyer in the 21st century.
 To start with, the basic institutional as well as substantive WTO rules are discussed.
 Attention is paid to the “constitution” of the WTO, its structure, rules on dispute settlement, and the main substantive rules laid down in WTO.
-Attention will be given as well to the implementation by the EU, one of the major WTO members.
-For different reasons, in recent years new rules are being negotiated outside the WTO, in bilateral or sometimes regional trade agreements.
-Having discussed the various WTO principles, we will inquire each time what key FTAs (notably those negotiated by the EU) seek to add to the WTO regime.
+In recent years, new trade rules have been negotiated outside the WTO context, in bilateral or sometimes regional agreements.
+Having discussed the various WTO principles, we will inquire what key FTAs (notably those negotiated by the EU) seek to add to the WTO regime.

 This overview is followed by an analysis of the rules regarding international investment.
-In recent years these rules have increasingly come to be seen as complementary to the traditional framework governing international trade.
+Tthese rules have increasingly come to be seen as complementary to the traditional framework governing international trade.
 From a business perspective, the attraction is that –contrary to the international trade framework which is intergovernmental in nature— private parties have direct access to an international dispute settlement mechanism.
-At the same time, civil society is becoming increasingly concerned about the impact of so-called Investor-State Dispute Settlement on the policy space of governments (e.g., regarding public health and environmental regulation).
-In 2009, the EU received important new powers over international investment, in additional to international trade.
-The European institutions and the Member States are now grappling with the question how international trade and international investment rules are to be reconciled in a new generation of international economic agreements.
-The course will address this question as well.
+At the same time, civil society is becoming increasingly concerned about the impact of international investment law on the policy space of governments (e.g., regarding public health and environmental protection).
+In 2009, the EU received important new regulatory powers over foreign direct investment.
+The European institutions and the Member States are now grappling with the question how economic and non-economic objectives are to be reconciled in a new generation of treaties.

 Europa Institute Steenschuur 25 2311 ES Leiden Phone: 071-527 7760 Website: www.europainstituut.nl Sheena Bruce, email@example.com Phone: +31 (0)71 527 7821